 The motto of Wignacourt Knights family is DURUM PATIENTA FRANGO.
 The transcript of this motto evolve several times, over time, we can say today like our famous proverb: "good things come to those who wait".

 He participated in the Crusade of Saint John of Acre, in 1190.
 (Israel).
+According to ancient writings, his behavior would have enabled him to acquire the three fleurs-de-lys with the agreement of King Louis IX called Saint-Louis.
 The coat of arms of Simon de Wignacourt is exhibited in the room of the crusades of the castle of Versailles.

 The wignacourt's coat of arms